diego-aquino/fast-scroll/README.md

 Fast Scroll is a simple extension to increase your Google Chrome's scrolling speed while holding the `Alt` key.

+★ Easy to use

+To activate the increased speed, hold the Alt key while scrolling.

+★ Customization

+You can change your preferred speed any time by clicking the extension icon.
+Your preferences are saved and synchronized to your Chrome profile.

 ## Installation

 Fast Scroll is available at the [Chrome Web Store](https://chrome.google.com/webstore/detail/fast-scroll/dkdnncjokeklapahlhbgfnnakjjaogmb).